 Upon successful completion, students will be able to:

-- Written Communication: Students will demonstrate clear and effective writing skills in a variety of contexts.
+- Written Communication: Express themselves effectively in a variety of written forms.

-- Engineering Literacy: Students will apply fundamental engineering concepts to solve open-ended problems through a design process.
+- Engineering Problem Solving: Apply fundamental engineering concepts to solve open-ended problems through a design process.

 For Further Information, Contact: